erebus-labs/blocks-o-code/README.md

 ##Background

 Algorithms, logical constructs and the foundations of programming are generally limited to computer-based instances.
-No physical manipulators exist that expose children to programming as they do for number and alphabet systems, mechanics, art, etc.  Build a prototype for building blocks that can be attached through internal magnets, these magnets perform two actions 1) physical connect and 2) logical circuit connections.
+No physical manipulators exist that expose children to programming as they do for number and alphabet systems, mechanics, art, etc.  Build a prototype for building blocks that can be attached through internal magnets, these magnets perform two actions
+1. physical connection and
+2. logical circuit connections.

 ##Skill Requirements (Order of importance):
 1. System Design